-History: Amended 5-8-1989 STM, Article 13, approved by Attorney General 8-10-1989.
-History: Amended 10-7-2002- ATM, Article 17, approved by Attorney General 11-30-2002.
-History: Amended 10-18-2004 ATM, Article 42, approved by Attorney General 12-16-2004.
+History: Amended 5-8-1989 STM, Article 13, approved by Attorney General 8-10-1989 History: Amended 10-7-2002- ATM, Article 17, approved by Attorney General 11-30-2002 History: Amended 10-18-2004 ATM, Article 42, approved by Attorney General 12-16-2004

-6. Special Permits shall only be issued following a public hearing held within sixty five (65) days, but not less than twenty one (21) days, after the filing of an application which conforms in form and content to the requirements of this section, including all required plans, supporting documents and abutters' lists and any other application requirements established by the Special Permit granting authority, with the Town Clerk.
+- 6) Special Permits shall only be issued following a public hearing held within sixty five (65) days, but not less than twenty one (21) days, after the filing of an application which conforms in form and content to the requirements of this section, including all required plans, supporting documents and abutters' lists and any other application requirements established by the Special Permit granting authority, with the Town Clerk.
 The required number of copies of such application, including the date and time of filing certified by the Town Clerk and including the required plans, documents and abutters' lists noted above, shall be then filed forthwith by the petitioner with the Special Permit granting authority.

-History: Amended 5-8-1989 STM, Article 2, approved by Attorney General 8-10-1989.
-History: Amended 5-3-1993 ATM, Article 8, approved by Attorney General 7-19-1993.

-- 7. An application for a Special Permit may be approved, approved with conditions or denied.
-Conditions may include, but are not limited to, requirements for traffic or pedestrian improvements required to mitigate or accommodate the impacts of the proposed use, housing for persons of low or moderate income, open space buffers or screening to mitigate off-site impacts, reduced lawn or paving areas, water quality monitoring programs and other measures to prevent water quality impacts, water or sewer lines in anticipation of connection to public systems within a reasonable period of time, landscaping, development phasing requirements, requirements for surety bonding to insure compliance and completion of proposed improvements and other items deemed necessary to protect the public health and safety or minimize impacts on community facilities, services and character or on neighboring properties and their occupants. - History: Amended 5-7-1990 STM, Article 8, approved by Attorney General 11-19-1990.
+History: Amended 5-8-1989 STM, Article 2, approved by Attorney General 8-10-1989 History: Amended 5-3-1993 ATM, Article 8, approved by Attorney General 7-19-1993 - 7) An application for a Special Permit may be approved, approved with conditions or denied.
+Conditions may include, but are not limited to, requirements for traffic or pedestrian improvements required to mitigate or accommodate the impacts of the proposed use, housing for persons of low or moderate income, open space buffers or screening to mitigate off-site impacts, reduced lawn or paving areas, water quality monitoring programs and other measures to prevent water quality impacts, water or sewer lines in anticipation of connection to public systems within a reasonable period of time, landscaping, development phasing requirements, requirements for surety bonding to insure compliance and completion of proposed improvements and other items deemed necessary to protect the public health and safety or minimize impacts on community facilities, services and character or on neighboring properties and their occupants. - 8.

-Any Special Permit hereinafter granted shall lapse within three 3 years from the - 8.
 Any Special Permit hereinafter granted shall lapse within three 3 years from the grant thereof, or within a shorter period of time if specified in the decision of the approval granting authority, which shall not include such time required to pursue or await the determination of an appeal under MGL C. 40A, §17, if a substantial use thereof has not sooner commenced except for good cause or in the case of a permit for construction, if construction has not begun buy such date except for good cause.

-History: Amended 10-16-2017 ATM, Article 14, approved by Attorney General 2-21-2018.

-9. Special Permits which have not lapsed under the provisions of Subsection (8) above may be modified by the original Special Permit granting authority, with any vote requiring approval of four (4) of five (5) Planning Board Members or Zoning Board of Appeals as follows:

-History: Added 5-1-2000 ATM, Article 36, approved by Attorney General 8-7-2000.
-History: Amended 5-2-2005 ATM, Article 18, approved by Attorney General 10-14-2005.
+History: Amended 10-16-2017 ATM, Article 14, approved by Attorney General 2-21-2018 - 9.
+Special Permits which have not lapsed under the provisions of Subsection (8) above may be modified by the original Special Permit granting authority, with any vote requiring approval of four (4) of five (5) Planning Board Members or Zoning Board of Appeals as follows: History: Added 5-1-2000 ATM, Article 36, approved by Attorney General 8-7-2000 History: Amended 5-2-2005 ATM, Article 18, approved by Attorney General 10-14-2005 - (a) Minor changes to the site plan of the permitted project, such as landscaping, signage, shape location of buildings, architectural details, lot lines or roadway facilities, may be approved by the Special Permit granting authority under the terms of the zoning bylaw as it applied to the grant of the original Special Permit, provided that said changes do not violate the terms of said zoning bylaw, the terms or conditions of the original Special Permit decision or the provisions of Subsection (2) above and that they do not require approval under the process described in (b) or (c).